+The net benefits in 2010 dollars to the Federal government using the primary estimate for PV system costs turns out to be $104.6 million/year using the 7% discount rate, while it is $215.7 million/year using the 3% discount rate for the fossil fuel reduction rule (Table V-2), while the corresponding figures are negative $99.0 million/year using the 7% discount rate and positive $320 million/year using the 3% discount rate for the “zero fossil fuel” alternative to the rule (Table V-3).

 B. Review under the Regulatory Flexibility Act

 The Regulatory Flexibility Act (5 U.S.C.
 601 et seq.) requires the preparation of an initial regulatory flexibility analysis for any rule that by law must be proposed for public comment, unless the agency certifies that the rule, if promulgated, will not have a significant economic impact on a substantial number of small entities.
 As required by Executive Order 13272, Proper Consideration of Small Entities in Agency Rulemaking, 67 FR 53461 (August 16, 2002), DOE published procedures and policies on February 19, 2003, to ensure that the potential impacts of its rules on small entities are properly considered during the rulemaking process (68 FR 7990).
-The Department has made its procedures and policies available on the Office of General Counsel’s website: http://www.gc.doe.gov.
+The Department has made its procedures and policies available on the Office of General Counsel’s website: http://energy.gov/gc/guidance-opinions-0 .

-Today’s rulemaking applies only to the fossil fuel-generated energy consumption of new Federal buildings and Federal buildings undergoing major renovation.
+This proposed rulemaking applies only to the fossil fuel-generated energy consumption of new Federal buildings and Federal buildings undergoing major renovation.
 As such, the only entities directly regulated by this rulemaking would be Federal agencies.
 DOE does not believe that there will be any impacts on small entities such as small businesses, small organizations, or small governmental jurisdictions.

-On the basis of the foregoing, pursuant to 5 U.S.C.
-605(b), in the NOPR DOE concluded that this final rulemaking would not have significant impacts on a substantial number of small entities.
+On the basis of the foregoing, DOE certifies that this proposed rule would not have a significant economic impact on a substantial number of small entities.
 Accordingly, DOE has not prepared a regulatory flexibility analysis for this rulemaking.
-DOE certified to the Chief Counsel for Advocacy of the Small Business Administration that today’s rule would not have a significant economic impact on a substantial number of small entities.
-DOE did not receive any comments in response to its certification.
+DOE’s certification and supporting statement of factual basis will be provided to the Chief Counsel for Advocacy of the Small Business Administration pursuant to 5 U.S.C.
+605(b).

 C. Review under the Paperwork Reduction Act of 1995